-What is community detox?
+What is community detoxification?

 Who is it for?

-It is for people who are taking prescribed or illicitly sourced benzodiazepines or people who are prescribed methadone and want support to reduce/cease their use of these substances, but can’t or don’t want to go into a residential detox.
+It is for people who are taking prescribed or illicitly sourced benzodiazepines or people who are prescribed methadone and want support to reduce/cease their use of these substances, but can’t or don’t want to go into a residential detoxification service.
 It’s also for people who want to go into residential treatment and need to reduce down their use to meet entry criteria.

 What is a key worker?